Handbook

 The comprehensive curriculum provides students the opportunity to complete the diploma project, which includes a focused area of study.
 Career and technical, fine arts, JROTC, dual-enrollment, and Advanced Placement courses are available in addition to the core subjects.

 Final exams and EOCs will be administered by the instructor on designated exam days.
 The final exam may not count more than 25 percent of the nine-week grade, and that grade must be reflected in the final average.
-If scores are available, state-mandated EOC/TN Ready exams account for 25 percent of the second semester average (or the second nine weeks).
+If scores are available, state-mandated EOC/TN Ready exams account for 15 percent of the second semester average (or the second nine weeks).
 No student may make up a final, TN Ready, or EOC exam unless the absence is excused.
+(See Attendance Policy)

 Final Grades